Microsoft Learn + UserTesting

 Lerner said that by having this shared understanding of Microsoft customers' needs, they're more efficient in making decisions.
 “We waste far less time hunting for evidence to inform how to move forward.
 Now with UserTesting, we can get to that conversation so much faster.
 It's like, ‘Here are the customer challenges and experience gaps we need to solve.
 Now that we know why let's figure out how to create something even better.'”

 Because Microsoft is such a large organization, there are initiatives happening all over the globe, by many different teams moving in different directions.
-Having a shared foundation of customer needs can help prevent that work from happening in silos and ensure everyone can move forward quickly as an aligned organization.
+Having a shared foundation of customer needs to solve can help prevent work from happening in silos.

 “When we make a change, it affects tens of millions of pages at a time on the content side, which impacts millions of users in a given day,” Price said.
 “What we've learned by working at this scale is that if we can't zoom out and come to a shared understanding of our customers, it's really hard to move forward and make changes happen quickly.”
-UserTesting allows a company as large and complex as Microsoft to act almost as agile and aligned as a focused startup.
+UserTesting allows a company as large and complex as Microsoft to go to market with the kind of agility and alignment of a much smaller company.

 Even with a tight schedule, we strive to get things right for customers.
 Now, we can run tests and get results the same day.
 I didn't imagine this was possible before we had UserTesting.